 HTML links are hyperlinks.

-In HTML, links are defined with the <a> tag:
+Hyperlinks are defined with the HTML

-href attribute specifies the destination address (http://www.w3schools.com/html/)
+href attribute specifies the destination address (https://www.w3schools.com/html/)

 The link text is the visible part (Visit our HTML tutorial).

-Clicking on the link text, will send you to the specified address.
+Clicking on the link text will send you to the specified address.

-|Without a trailing slash on subfolder addresses, you might generate two requests to the server.
-Many servers will automatically add a trailing slash to the address, and then create a new request.
+Note: Without a forward slash at the end of subfolder addresses, you might generate two requests to the server.
+Many servers will automatically add a forward slash to the end of the address, and then create a new request.

-The example above used an absolute URL (A full web address).
+The example above used an absolute URL (a full web address).

-A local link (link to the same web site) is specified with a relative URL (without http://www....).
+A local link (link to the same web site) is specified with a relative URL (without https://www....).

 target attribute specifies where to open the linked document.

-|_blank||Opens the linked document in a new window or tab
+_blank- Opens the linked document in a new window or tab

-|_self||Opens the linked document in the same frame as it was clicked (this is default)
+_self- Opens the linked document in the same window/tab as it was clicked (this is default)

-|_parent||Opens the linked document in the parent frame
+_parent- Opens the linked document in the parent frame

-|_top||Opens the linked document in the full body of the window
+_top- Opens the linked document in the full body of the window

-|framename||Opens the linked document in a named frame
+- framename - Opens the linked document in a named frame

 Tip: If your webpage is locked in a frame, you can use

 It is common to use images as links:

-|border:0 is added to prevent IE9 (and earlier) from displaying a border around the image
+border:0; is added to prevent IE9 (and earlier) from displaying a border around the image

 |<a>||Defines a hyperlink|